-Food was not yet treated with additives, antibiotics and hormones to help preserve shelf life and pad the pockets of food producers in the early 1900’s at the expense of the consumer’s health.
+Food was not yet treated with pesticides, herbicides, food additives, antibiotics and hormones to help increase crop yields, preserve shelf life and pad the pockets of food producers in the early 1900's at the expense of the consumer's health.

 5) They ate the whole animal, which included mineral-rich bone broths and organ meats.

 Animal bones were saved or bought to make broths and soups, and organ meats always had a special place at the dinner table.
 These foods were valued for their medicinal properties, and never went to waste.

 6) They didn't go to the doctor when they felt sick or take prescription medications.
 Doctor visits were saved for accidental injuries and life threatening illness.

 When they got a fever, they waited it out.
 When they felt sick, they ate soups, broths, and got lots of rest.
 They did not have their doctor or nurse on speed dial, and they trusted the body's natural healing process a whole lot more than we do today.
 Their food was medicine, whether they realized it or not.